 • Barriers to access and participation are created by the mainstream society.

-• Persons with disabilities are disabled by the environment we live in – which is designed by and for non-disabled people – and not by the features of a person’s physical and psychological functioning.
+• Persons with disabilities are disabled by the environment we live in – which is designed by and for non-disabled people – and not by the features of a person’s physical, sensory, cognitive and psychological functioning.

 The rights perspective of disability views that:

-• Persons with disabilities have equal rights as our non-disabled peers to access information, healthcare, education, employment, independent and interdependent living, as well as participate and contribute to the society.
+• Persons with disabilities have equal rights as our non-disabled peers to access information, healthcare, education, employment, independent and interdependent living, as well as to participate in and contribute to society.

-The principle emphasises the importance of including persons with disabilities in all decision-making process from the beginning, and all aspects of society participation because persons with disabilities are within the society.
-We are your neighbour, your colleague, your friend, your family member.
+The principle emphasises the importance of including persons with disabilities in all decision-making processes from the very beginning, and in all aspects of society because persons with disabilities are members of society.
+We are your neighbours, your colleagues, your friends, your family members.

 The UN Convention on the Rights of Persons with Disabilities (UNCRPD) recognises that: